AJDelgadillo/MechaCar_Statistical_Analysis/README.md

 ![D1_Linear_regression.png](Resources/D1_Linear_regression.png)

-### Does this linear model predict mpg of MechaCar prototypes effectively?
+### This linear model predicts the mpg of MechaCar prototypes effectively.

   From the Multiple R-squared value - highlighted with a red box in the first image - we can conclude that 71.5% of the variability in MPG can be accounted for by the linear regression model.
 This is sufficient evidence to show that this linear model can predict the mpg of prototypes effectively.

 ## Summary Statistics on Suspension Coils

+### Overall, the manufacturing data meets the required design specifications.

   As seen in the total summary table pictured below, the variance of all manufacturing lots of suspension coils is approximately 62.29 pounds per square inch.
 This meets the required design specification, which is a variance value below 100 pounds per square inch.

 ![D2_Total_summary.png](Resources/D2_Total_summary.png)

+### Not all manufacturing lots satify this requirement.

   However, when I breakdown this data and observe the variance of each manufacturing lot it appears that one of the manufacturing lots is far above the required variance value.
 The results of this analysis can be seen in the lot summary table pictured below.